 - There were 5 questions from a data arrangement related Month based puzzle.

-In second slot , following topics were asked :
+In the second slot, the following topics were asked :

 - 6 questions from a Linear Seating Arrangement.
-In this there were Parallel Rows with person facing in north and south directions.
+In this, there were Parallel Rows with a person facing North and South directions.
 It was based on 12 people and 12 companies.
 The level was difficult.

 - A data arrangement of 5 questions was asked.
 The topic was based on 8 people 8 cities and 4 classes.

-- There was Floor based puzzle of 5 questions.
+- There was a Floor based puzzle of 5 questions.

 - 5 questions were asked from a month based puzzle which was related to 12 professors teaching six months.

 - There were 6 questions from Syllogism topic.
-The level of the questions asked were easy.
+The level of the questions asked was easy.

 - 5 questions were asked from the Data-sufficiency topic.
-In this , the questions included from 6 people Circular Arrangement, order and ranking and 15 people Row Arrangement.
+In this, the questions included 6 people Circular Arrangement, order and ranking and 15 people Row Arrangement.

 - There were 3-3 questions from Blood Relation and Direction topic.

-- 4 questions were asked from Sentence Correction topic.
+- 4 questions were asked from the Sentence Correction topic.